-The dogs added an extra bit of comfort to a city grieving over the tragic shooting at the Tree of Life Synagogue on Oct.
-27, said Bob Ossler, a chaplain with First Baptist Church of Pine Island in Bokeelia, FL, who flew into Pittsburgh to offer his services at the synagogue.
+The dogs added an extra bit of comfort to a city grieving over the tragic shooting at the Tree of Life synagogue on Oct.
+27, said Bob Ossler, a chaplain with First Baptist Church of Pine Island in Bokeelia, Fla., who flew into Pittsburgh to offer his services at the synagogue.

 Not any dog can be a therapy dog.
 The PIT PAWs therapy dogs are tested and registered through organizations such as Therapy Dog International and Alliance of Therapy Dogs.
 They go through extensive training in their therapy programs and at the airport to ensure they are prepared and comfortable working in a busy airport environment.

 “I love to share the joy that my dog brings in everyday situations,” said Megan Schiffer, a dog therapy ambassador and handler for Lucie, who was wearing a dinosaur costume.
 “The airport can be stressful at times to the staff, travelers, and those passing through.
 To know that we made their day a little brighter is what makes this program so amazing!”